kscanne/gramadoir/API.md

 -------

 The Irish grammar checker is available as a web service that other developers can use in their own products.
-At present, this service powers the [Gramadóir web interface](https://cadhan.com/gramadoir/foirm.html) as well as command-line clients.
+At present this service powers the [Gramadóir web interface](https://cadhan.com/gramadoir/foirm.html), a CALL platform named [An Scéalaí]() developed at Trinity College Dublin, as well as command-line clients.

 To use the API, simply make a HTTP POST request to the URL `https://cadhan.com/api/gramadoir/1.0`